telehash/lob-enc/README.md

   // body is the body of the packet
 }));

-// test stream in chunks
+// test stream in fragments
 var bin = new Buffer('001d7b2274797065223a2274657374222c22666f6f223a5b22626172225d7d616e792062696e61727921','hex');
 es.readArray([bin.slice(0,10),bin.slice(10,20),bin.slice(20,30),bin.slice(30)]).pipe(stream);
 ````